Palma il Giovane: Biography

-In 1567 Guidobaldo II della Rovere, duke of Urbino, recognized Palma's talents, supporting him for four years and sending him to Rome, where he remained until about 1572.
+In 1567, Guidobaldo II della Rovere, duke of Urbino, recognised Palma's talents, supporting him for four years and sending him to Rome, where he remained until about 1572.
 Shedding most remnants of Roman manner after his return to Venice, Palma adopted the inescapable models and mannerisms of Tintoretto.
 His early biographers assert that he found a place in the ageing Titian's workshop; when the master died, Palma stepped in to finish his last work, the Pietà in the Accademia, Venice.
 Palma's first major public commission arrived after a 1577 fire in the Doge's Palace: three scenes in its grand council hall.
-By the mid-1580s he had digested Tintoretto's versatile figure postures and Titian's thick surfaces, emphasis on light, and loose brushstroke.
-In Palma Giovane's output, Freedberg detects also "an occasional discursive opulence à la Veronese; and inclinations towards descriptive naturalism à la Bassano."
+By the mid-1580s, he had digested Tintoretto's versatile figure postures and Titian's thick surfaces, emphasis on light, and loose brushstroke.
+In Palma Giovane's output, Freedberg also detects "an occasional discursive opulence à la Veronese; and inclinations towards descriptive naturalism à la Bassano."

 Rejecting Mannerism in the 1580s, he embraced a reformist naturalism.
 He varied the ingeniously synthesised amalgam according to subject matter and patrons' own eclectic and conservative tastes, with "virtuoso skill and a facile intelligence".

-He worked alongside Veronese and Tintoretto on the decorations in the Doge's Palace where he came to know fully the Venetian tradition.
-From 1580-90 he painted cycles of large canvases either for Venetian Schools or sacred buildings (the sacristies of San Giacomo dall'Orio and of the Jesuit church (Gesuiti, the Scuola di San Giovanni Evangelista, and the Oratorio dei Crociferi.
+He worked alongside Veronese and Tintoretto on the decorations in the Doge's Palace, where he came to know fully the Venetian tradition.
+From 1580–90, he painted cycles of large canvases either for Venetian Schools or sacred buildings (the sacristies of San Giacomo dell'Orio and of the Jesuit church (I Gesuiti, Venice, the Scuola di San Giovanni Evangelista, and the Oratorio dei Crociferi).
 Thanks to the intelligent way they quoted from Tintoretto and their own narrative drive, these are Palma the Younger's best works.
-After this he went back to official commissions at the Doge's Palace.

-Among these there is the portrait of Pope Pius V, commissioned by the Bellanti Counts, an influential family who gave four "Capitani del Popolo" to the city of Siena in the Middle Ages.
+After this, he went back to official commissions at the Doge's Palace.
+Among these, there is the portrait of Pope Pius V, commissioned by the Bellanti Counts, an influential family who gave four "Capitani del popolo" to the city of Siena in the Middle Ages.
 After three centuries in Tuscany, it was bought by Sir Robert Dick in 1842.
 After almost two hundred years, the portrait was bought from Bonham's in London by Roberto Gagliardi, and returned to Tuscany where it is now held at the Chianciano Museum of Art, a few kilometres from Siena.